juniscoding/rowanbot_twt/README.md

 # Building your own Twitter quote bot

 * Create an account for your bot
-* Go to the Delevopers portal and get started with a Free account (It allows to make up to 1500 posts per month, which translates to approximately a post every 30 minutes)
+* Go to the [Delevopers](https://developer.twitter.com/) Portal and get started with a Free account (It allows to make up to 1500 posts per month, which translates to approximately a post every 30 minutes)
-* Create a Project and an App inside of it, it should be free to have one each
+* Create a Project and an App inside of it, it should be free to have one each per account

 ## Gathering quotes